bombdefuser-124/Newbie-Teacache-ComfyUI/README.md

 # Newbie-Teacache-ComfyUI

-# Working with new NewBie comfy implementation.
+# Working with woct0rdho lighter Newbie Implementation (https://github.com/woct0rdho/ComfyUI/tree/newbie) // Didn't test the calculator but it should be working

 Major parts of these projects were used as base and are still on the nodes: